7 Sights in Remagen, Germany (with Map and Images)

 Show sight on map

-The Evangelical Church in Oberwinter, a district of the unaffiliated city of Remagen in the district of Ahrweiler in the north of Rhineland-Palatinate, is a listed baroque sacred building from the 18th century.
-It belongs to the Evangelical Parish of Oberwinter in the church district of Koblenz of the Evangelical Church in the Rhineland.
+The Evangelical Church in Oberwinter, a district of the unincorporated city of Remagen in the district of Ahrweiler in the north of Rhineland-Palatinate, is a listed baroque sacred building from the 18th century.
+It belongs to the Evangelical parish of Oberwinter in the Koblenz church district of the Evangelical Church in the Rhineland.

 Wikipedia: Evangelische Kirche Oberwinter (DE)